Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that decodes acrostic
+A script that parses web servers